sortednet/statuschecker/README.md

-make run  # Run the application curl -v localhost:8080/ready # should get a 200 if app is ready to serve curl -v localhost:8080/metrics # get the metrics for the app (prometheus compatible) make stop # stops both the app and the database
+make run  # Run the application curl -v localhost:8080/ready # should get a 200 if app is ready to serve curl -v localhost:8080/metrics # get the metrics for the app (prometheus compatible)

+# Populate with some data
+./test/scripts/register.sh
+# See the services
+./test/scripts/status.sh # NB unknown until a poll has been run

+make stop # stops both the app and the database
 ```
 ## Tools